-1. On the first day of a meeting of the Proceedings House after a general election, members Meetings of having assembled at the time and place duly appointed and being seated in accordance with the provisions of Standing Order 2, the Clerk shall read the Proclamation of His Majesty by which the meeting was summoned, and thereafter the Order of Business on such day shall beafter a General Election.
+1. On the first day of the meeting of the House after a general election, members Proceedings having assembled at the time and place duly appointed and being seated in accordance with the provisions of Standing Order 2, the Clerk shall read the Proclamation of His Majesty by which the meeting was summoned, and thereafter Election. the Order of Business on such day shall beand on the conclusion of such business the House shall stand adjourned to the date and time fixed by His Majesty for the declaration of the causes of summoning a Parliament.

-- (a) the election of Mr. Speaker; - (b) the taking and subscribing Mr. Speaker of the Oath in the form set out in the Sixth Schedule to the Constitution;
+- (a) the election of Mr Speaker; - (b) the taking and subscribing by Mr Speaker of the Oath in the form set out in the Sixth Schedule to the Constitution; - (c) the taking and subscribing by all members present of the Oath in the form set out in the Sixth Schedule to the Constitution,